m0ducat/demo-repo/README.md

 # Hello World

-This is just a beginner repo to start my coding journey.
+This is just a beginner repository to start my coding journey.